GaborFicsor/steezy-spatula/README.md

 </details>

-The recipes page is designed to display up to 9 recipes at a time.
-Additional recipes trigger pagination, allowing users to easily browse through different pages.
-The recipes are ordered by the date of creation, with the latest recipe appearing first.
-Each recipe is presented as a card that includes an image, title, cooking time, and a progress bar that visually indicates the recipe's level of difficulty.
-This layout allows users to quickly decide if a recipe is within their ability to follow through or if they need to keep searching.
-Moreover, vegan-friendly recipes are indicated by a small icon at the top left corner, making it easy for people who follow a vegan diet to find appropriate recipes.
+For the most part, the page can hold 9 entries at once, any more results will create a pagination, where people can browse by looking at different pages.
+Recipes shown are ordered by their date of creation, with the most recent showing up first.
+The recipes are presented in a form of a card where -to my judgement- the utmost important details are presented, which are an image, a title, the cooking time and a progress bar which gives a visual representation of how difficult the task could be.
+All of this combined can give people the ability to judge if they can tackle it, or decide that they look further.
+There is also a small indicator at the top left corner of a recipe if it's vegan-friendly, so people who only eat vegan food can find these recipes more easily.
 <details>
   <summary>image of pagination</summary>